Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Experiments

 \subsubsection{Comparison with Other Methods.}

 Experimental results are presented in Table~\ref{experimental_results}.
 As shown, our ICMIL framework consistently improves the performance of three different MIL baselines (i.e., Max Pool, AB-MIL, and DTFD-MIL), demonstrating the effectiveness of bridging the loss back-propagation from bag calssifier to embedder.
 It proves that a more suitable patch embedding can greatly enhance the overall MIL classification framework.
-When used with the state-of-the-art MIL method DTFD-MIL, ICMIL further increase its performance on Camelyon16 by 0.5\% AUC, 2.1\% F1, 1.6\% Acc.
+When used with the state-of-the-art MIL method DTFD-MIL, ICMIL further increases its performance on Camelyon16 by 0.5\% AUC, 2.1\% F1, and 1.6\% Acc.
 Results on the HCC dataset also proves the effectiveness of ICMIL, despite the minor difference on the relative performance of baseline methods.
-Mean Pooling performs better on this dataset due to the large area of tumor in the WSIs, which mitigates the impact of average pooling on instances.
-Also, the performance difference between different vanilla MIL methods tends to be smaller on this dataset since risk grading is a harder task than Camelyon16's identifying tumor cases.
+Mean Pooling performs better on this dataset due to the large area of tumor in the WSIs (about 60\% patches are tumor patches), which mitigates the impact of average pooling on instances.
+Also, the performance differences among different vanilla MIL methods tends to be smaller on this dataset since risk grading is a harder task than Camelyon16.
 In this situation, the quality of instance representations plays a crucial role in generating more separable bag-level representations.
-As a result, after applying ICMIL on the MIL baselines, these methods all enjoy great performance boost on the HCC dataset.
+As a result, after applying ICMIL on the MIL baselines, these methods all gain great performance boost on the HCC dataset.

-Furthermore, Fig.~\ref{visualization} displays the instance- and bag-level representations of Camelyon16 dataset before and after applying ICMIL on AB-MIL backbone.
-The results indicate that one iteration of $g(x)$ fine-tuning in ICMIL significantly improves the instance-level representations, leading to a better aggregated bag-level representation naturally.
-Besides, the bag-level representations are also more closely aligned with the instance representations, proving that ICMIL can reduce the inconsistencies between $g(x)$ and $f(x)$ by coupling them together for training, resulting in a better separability.
+Furthermore, Fig.~\ref{visualization} displays the instance-level and bag-level representations of Camelyon16 dataset before and after applying ICMIL on AB-MIL backbone.
+The results indicate that one iteration of $g(\cdot)$ fine-tuning in ICMIL significantly improves the instance-level representations, leading to a better aggregated bag-level representation naturally.
+Besides, the bag-level representations are also more closely aligned with the instance representations, proving that ICMIL can reduce the inconsistencies between $g(\cdot)$ and $f(\cdot)$ by coupling them together for training, resulting in a better separability.